SatyaNarenP/Text-Analytics-Cases/README.md

 3) Create a list of key attributes the consumers are discussing about by looking at the discussions

-4) Look into how all of the brands are mentioned together to each of these attributes and identify specific patterns if any
+4) Look into how all of the brands are mentioned together with each of these attributes and identify specific patterns if any

 5) Using our insights from this analysis, we make recommendations to different people on areas of improvement and provide awareness about competitors